-As an agent at the prestigious Writers House, she is a force, representing some of publishings most relevant, popular writes today, including Stephenie Meyer, Ally Condie, Tahereh Mafi, John Green and Jennifer Crusie.
+Jodi Reamer is a powerhouse.
+As an agent at the prestigious Writers House, she represents some of publishings most relevant, popular writes today, including Stephenie Meyer, Ally Condie, Tahereh Mafi, John Green and Jennifer Crusie.
 When I contacted her for an interview in 2009, I honestly wasn’t even expecting a response, let alone an interview!
 She floored me.
 And so did her answers to my questions.
 Smart, straight-forward and knowledgeable, Jodi Reamer is fantastic.

 In the words of writing phenom Stephenie Meyer, “About a month after I sent in the manuscript, I got a call from Jodi Reamer, an honest to goodness literary agent, who wanted to represent my book.
 I tried really hard to sound like a professional and a grownup during that conversation, but I’m not sure if I fooled her.
 Again, my luck was tremendous (and I don’t usually have good luck—I’ve never won anything in my life, and no one ever catches a fish when I’m in the boat) because Jodi is the uber-agent.
 I couldn’t have ended up in better hands.
 She’s part lawyer, part ninja (she’s working on earning her black belt right now, no kidding), a pretty amazing editor in her own right, and a great friend.”